Gabor frames and deep scattering networks in audio processing: Theoretical Results

-The second example, Fig. \ref{2tones} and \ref{different_pitch}, shows two tones, both having a smooth envelope, but different fundamental frequencies and number of harmonics.
-The first tone has fundamental frequency $\xi_0 = 800\mbox{Hz}$ and $15$ harmonics and the second tone has fundamental frequency $\xi_0 = 1060\mbox{Hz}$ and $10$ harmonics.
+Figures \ref{2tones} and \ref{different_pitch} show two tones, both having a~smooth envelope but different fundamental frequencies and number of harmonics.
+The first tone has fundamental frequency $\xi_0 = 800\,\mbox{Hz}$ and $15$~harmonics, and the second tone has fundamental frequency $\xi_0 = 1060\,\mbox{Hz}$ and $10$ harmonics.